Visiting Machu Picchu is a bucket list item for many people and you’re sure to want to get the most out of this magical experience.

 Statistics show that only a little over a 1/3 of the day’s visitors enter in the afternoon.
 Our favorite time to capture people-free shots of the incomparable Machu Picchu is towards the end of the day, around 4pm when most people have already gone back down to Aguas Calientes.

 Furthermore, in the early morning, Machu Picchu can be shrouded in mist – which can either be a beautiful effect or an annoyance – but in the late afternoon, the site is bathed in a gentle light.
 Take a look at Best Time of the Year to Visit Machu Picchu

 What to Pack for Machu Picchu

 You don’t need much gear in order to visit Machu Picchu, but there are definitely a few essentials you should keep in mind.
-For a full list of what to bring while trekking in Peru, see our Before You Leave page.
-You can also check out our great blogs on How to Prepare for a Trek in Peru
+For a full list of what to bring while trekking in Peru, see our blog on on How to Prepare for a Trek in Peru.

 Things to Bring

 - rain gear and warm layers (just in case!)

 - small day pack – maximum 40 x 40 cm